Lake of Tunis: History

 The Tunis-Carthage connection was very important to the Romans, as it meant control over the fertile hinterland.
-The Romans therefore built a dam through the lake.
-The dam is used today as an expressway for automobiles and railway connecting Tunis to the harbour, La Goulette, and the coastal cities of Carthage, Sidi Bou Said, and La Marsa.
+The northern lake includes the island of Chikly, once home to a Roman and Spanish stronghold, and now (since 1993) a nature reserve.
+The lake is connected to the sea by a channel in La Goulette.

-The northern lake includes the island of Chikly, once home to a Spanish stronghold, and now (since 1993) a nature reserve.
+According to chronicler Prudencio de Sandoval, the lake caught the waste of Tunis and was shallow enough that a tall man could wade through.
+Only minor vessels could enter, capitalizing on a deeper channel excavated from La Goulette to the opposite shore and marked with wooden poles.
+Galleys could enter the lake, but only towed by men.
+During the conquest of Tunis, Ottoman admiral Hayreddin Barbarossa made most of his fleet anchor within the lake, helping the Goulette fortress with their artillery, although they were eventually all captured.

 The lake continued to aggrade (an increase in land elevation, in this case of the lake bed, due to the deposition of sediment) during the 19th century.
 French colonial forces traversed the lake with a 10-kilometer long, 450-meter wide, and 6-meter deep canal.
+Its dam is used today as an expressway for automobiles and railway connecting Tunis to the harbour, La Goulette, and the coastal cities of Carthage, Sidi Bou Said, and La Marsa.